thebrisklab/ABIDE_Preprocessing/README.md

 These scripts are used to preprocess ABIDEI-KKI, ABIDEI-NYU ABIDEII-KKI, ABIDEII-NYU_1, ABIDEII-NYU_2.

 ## Step 1: Prepare data
-All the raw data to be preprocessed are stored under `/data/home4/risk_share/ImproveFConnASD/ABIDE`
+All the raw data to be preprocessed are stored under `/data/home4/risk_share/ImproveFConnASD/ABIDE`.
+Seperate folders were created to store output preprocessed results under `/data/home4/risk_share/ImproveFConnASD/ABIDE/fmriprep_preprocessed`.